GSA/asis/README.md

     bundle exec rails s

 Here are the profiles you have just bootstrapped.
+Note: Chrome does a nice job of pretty-printing the JSON response.

 <http://localhost:3000/api/v1/instagram_profiles.json>